 The program has a diverse faculty drawn from multiple departments and divisions throughout the University of Minnesota.
 The Director of Graduate Studies (DGS) is responsible for the ongoing operation of the program.
-The
+The DGS reports to the IHI Director for all academic matters.

-DGS reports to the IHI Director for all academic matters.
-The Academic Health Center Office of Education oversees the graduate program through the AHC-Shared Collegiate Unit.
+The Academic Health Sciences oversees the graduate program through the AHS-Shared Collegiate Unit.
 The Graduate School and Academic Support Resources (ASR) provide support and assistance with admissions, student progress, and the granting of degrees.